lshuns/CosmoWrapper/README.md

   - Compute the COSEBI data vector.
   - Compute the covariance matrix.
   - Run MCMC chains.
-  - Run least-squares minimiser.
+  - Run least-squares minimiser (optional).
 - Collect output data.

 ## Requirements

-Requires to configure access with SSH tokens for `github.com` and `bitbucket.com`.
+You need a local copy of the private repository `CosmoFisherForecast`, please contact Benjamin Joachimi.

+Optionally, you access to the non-public BitBucket repository `marika_asgari/KiDS1000_chains` to run the least-squares minimiser, please contact Marika Asgari.
+The wrapper script installs the code automatically, which requires to configure an SSH access tokens for `bitbucket.com`.

 ## Installation